gvwilson/thirdbit/src/fiction/in-heck/index.md

 and held out the eye.

 The storkbot plucked it from his hand and passed it to one of the other bots in the circle.
-"The flyer took your friend to a disused ventilation outlet," it said.
+"The flyer took your companion to a disused ventilation outlet," they said.
 "The tower's current resident is—"
-The bot hesitated.
+The bots hesitated.
 "Unpleasant."

 "However,"
-it went on as Gumption opened his mouth,
+they went on as Gumption opened his mouth,
 "She was able to escape."

+"Great,"
+he said.
 "So where is she now?"
-he asked.

 The storkbot clacked its metal beak.
 "She is in danger."